 “…useless to you…” Useless?
-On first reading this appear very harsh and even abusive towards Onesimus, but lest we read Pual as some king enabler of such abuse, it is worth interpreting this text with more nuance.
+On first reading, this appears very harsh and even abusive towards Onesimus, but lest we read Paul as some king enabler of such abuse, it is worth interpreting this text with more nuance.
 Firstly, usage of the term “useless” is a play on words relating to the fact that Onesimus means profitable or fruitful.
 Perhaps Jamiesson, Fausset and Brown (JFB) commentary is right when it points out that, while it sounds coarse to us, it was a “mild expression”.
 Either way, “useless to you” does not mean Paul thinks Onesimus was useless as a slave and cannot be used to argue in any pro-slavery sense, because the phrase is “useless to YOU”.

 Rather, Paul is wittily contrasting Philemon’s view of Onesimus with the literally and perhaps prophetic meaning of his given name.
 Craig Keener adds: “Many slaveholders stereotyped slaves (among whom they sometimes named Phrygian slaves, as would be the case here) as lazy and ill-disciplined”.
-Paul, its seems, is working against such stereotyping, saying words to effect of: “He may be useless to you, but he’s Onesimus to me”.
+Paul, its seems, is working against such stereotyping, saying words to the effect of: “He may be useless to you, but he’s Onesimus to me”.

 “…now he is indeed useful to you and to me…” (John 8:36)

 Philemon’s mistake here is to not recognise the value right in front of him.
-As Christians, we “know no man unto the flesh” (2 Cor 5:16), rather our goal is to prophetically call forth and draw out the good that God has put into each other.
+As Christians, we “know no man unto the flesh” (2 Cor 5:16).
+Rather, our goal is to prophetically call forth and draw out the good that God has put into each other.
 However, Philemon couldn’t see past his own prejudice.
-In order to remedy the situation Paul sends “his very heart” – Onesimus – to confront Philemon.
+In order to remedy the situation, Paul sends “his very heart” – Onesimus – to confront Philemon.